-The Runner-Up: Quinn Hughes
+The Favorite: Quinn Hughes

-While it was expected that a Hughes would be in the Calder discussion, no one would have guessed that Vancouver Canucks’ defenseman, Quinn Hughes, would be the one to grab the spotlight.
+While it was expected that a Hughes would be in the Calder discussion, no one would have guessed that Vancouver Canucks’ defenseman Quinn Hughes would be the one to grab the spotlight.
 This was no slight to his talents, of course, it’s just that his brother had all of the hype as the first-overall pick at the 2019 Draft.

 Once the season started, Hughes quickly found his place on the Canucks’ blue line.
 He has averaged more than 21 minutes each night while taking over the role of power play quarterback, playing on Vancouver’s top-unit with the man advantage.

-The 2020 Calder Trophy Is No Guarantee
+The 2020 Calder Trophy Is Still a Race

 By the 30th game of the 2019-20 NHL season, Makar appeared to be walking away with the Calder Trophy without much competition.
 However, as injury slowed his game and players like Hughes established themselves as elite talents, this guarantee was all but erased.